Guide to Cocos (Keeling) Islands

 Virgin Australia flies between Perth and the Cocos (Keeling) Islands twice a week (Saturdays and Tuesdays) via Christmas Island.
 Despite this being an Australian territory, you will require your passport to travel here.

-Things to do and top attractions on Cocos (Keeling) Islands
+Things to do and top attractions on the Cocos (Keeling) Islands

 Base yourself on beautiful West Island